Selection of proposal distributions for multiple importance sampling: Selection of proposal distributions

 In the special case when $\Pi \equiv \{\pi_\xi(x) = \nu_\xi(x)/c_\xi: \xi \in \Xi\}$, that is, the target family is indexed by some variable $\xi$, and $Q= \Pi$, the SKLD between $\pi_{\xi_1}(x)$ and $\pi_{\xi_2}(x)$, is

 The SKLD \eqref{eq:skld-a} is generally not available in closed form.
-We use a modified Laplace method \citep{evan:zhu:smith:2011} to approximate \eqref{eq:skld-c}, and we describe the method in the supplement to this article.
-The second order approximation described in the supplement is exact for two Gaussian densities.
+We use a modified Laplace method \citep{evan:zhu:smith:2011} to approximate \eqref{eq:skld-c}, and we describe the method in Section S1.
+The second order approximation described in the supplement is exact when $\pi_{\xi_1}$ and $\pi_{\xi_2}$ are any two Gaussian densities.
 If $\sX$ is discrete, or the target distributions are far from Gaussian, a Monte Carlo estimate of \eqref{eq:skld-b} can be used with samples from $\pi_{\xi_1}$ and $\pi_{\xi_2}$.
-Indeed, for the autologistic example, we use the Monte Carlo estimate of \eqref{eq:skld-b} to implement the SF approach.
+Indeed, for some examples considered here, we use the Monte Carlo estimate of \eqref{eq:skld-b} to implement SFS.